 Infants have sutures between the bones in the face and skull.
 As an infant’s brain grows, these sutures allow the skull to expand.
-These sutures fuse together once we are adults since our skulls and brains are done growing.
+These sutures fuse together when we are adults and our skulls and brains are done growing.

 In Crouzon syndrome, the bones in the skull and face fuse too early.
 The skull is then forced to grow in the direction of the remaining open sutures.
 This causes an abnormally shaped head, face, and teeth.

 Normal Open Sutures in Infant Skull (Pink)

 Crouzon syndrome is caused by a defect in a specific gene.
 It is not clear what causes this gene to mutate.
 Some may be inherited from parents' genes.

 Factors that may increase your child's risk of Crouzon syndrome include having:

 The main signs and symptoms of Crouzon syndrome include:

 Other symptoms and complications that can result from Crouzon syndrome include: